 Publicizing the miracle is so critical for the rabbis that they are willing to say that in certain situations kindling the Hanukkah lights takes precedence over that mainstay of Jewish ritual — reciting Kiddush over wine on the Sabbath.
-If a person does not have sufficient funds for both oil and wicks for the hanukkiyah (Hanukkah lamp) and wine for Kiddush, the rabbis recommend kindling the Hanukkah lights instead of making Kiddush.
+If a person does not have sufficient funds for both oil and wicks for the hanukkiyah (Hanukkah menorah) and wine for Kiddush, the rabbis recommend kindling the Hanukkah lights instead of making Kiddush.
 As the sage Rava thought through these issues:

 Where to Light the Candles

 The rabbinical goal of publicizing the miracle even has implications for something so seemingly inconsequential as where Hanukkah flames are to be lit.
 For the rabbis, the lights must be kindled where they are to be displayed so that act and intent are one; and appropriate placement of the burning lights means making them visible from the public thoroughfare.
 Consequently, the lights should be kindled either at the outer doorway of one’s home or, if the home fronts onto a courtyard, then at the entrance to the courtyard.

 Someone who lives on an upper floor is expected to kindle the lights in a window adjacent to the public thoroughfare.
 Because the purpose of the lights is to make a public statement, the only time that a person is allowed to light the candles “on his table” is in a time of danger.

 To ensure that the Hanukkah lights are kindled solely for the sake of publicizing the miracle, the rabbis mandate that they not be used to provide light for any other activity, even Torah study.
 Some rabbis argued that using the Hanukkah lights for another purpose was, in effect, treating them disrespectfully; others saw the Hanukkah lights as a commemoration of the Temple menorah, whose light could not be used for other activities, even sacred ones.